Schwartz–Zippel lemma

+0-polynomial, the polynomial that ignores all its variables and always returns zero.
+The lemma states that evaluating a nonzero polynomial on inputs chosen randomly from a large-enough set is likely to find an input that produces a nonzero output.

-0-polynomial (or identically equal to 0).
-It was discovered independently by Jack Schwartz, Richard Zippel, and Richard DeMillo and Richard J. Lipton, although DeMillo and Lipton's version was shown a year prior to Schwartz and Zippel's result.
+it was discovered independently by Jack Schwartz, Richard Zippel, and Richard DeMillo and Richard J. Lipton, although DeMillo and Lipton's version was shown a year prior to Schwartz and Zippel's result.
 The finite field version of this bound was proved by Øystein Ore in 1922.